 PDF download Download Article

 1. First, we’ll go over the watch order for the Attack on Titan anime series.
 It can seem a bit complicated because the later seasons were released in multiple parts—but in reality, it’s pretty straightforward!
-Ultimately, you can just watch the anime in release order, from season one through the very end of season 4 (titled “The Final Season”).[1]
+Cunningham says there are 4 seasons, and it’s best to watch them in the order of release.[1]
+So, simply watch season one through the very end of season 4 (titled “The Final Season”).[2]

 • Attack on Titan, Season 1 (episodes 1-25, 25 episodes total)